top of page

 Under LoxiLB's hood

-loxilb is based on eBPF and utilizes a wide variety of eBPF maps to maintain LB session states.
-It further utilizes eBPF programs hooked to kprobes to monitor changes to its eBPF maps and does necessary cluster-wide map synchronization with some help from Golang’s rpc package (not gRPC).
-The choice of using Golang's rpc vs gRPC is a topic for some other day.
+LoxiLB is based on eBPF and utilizes a wide variety of eBPF maps to maintain LB session states.
+It further utilizes eBPF programs hooked to kprobes to monitor changes to its eBPF maps and does necessary cluster-wide map synchronization.
+How we have achieved that is covered in this blog.

-loxilb works in three NAT modes:
+LoxiLB works in three NAT modes:

 1. 0 - default (only DNAT)